Kate Coppack

-Kate Louise Coppack (born 30 August 1994) is an English cricketer who currently plays for Middlesex and Sunrisers.
+Kate Louise Coppack (born 30 August 1994) is a Welsh cricketer who currently plays for Essex and London Spirit.
 An all-rounder, she is a right-handed batter and right-arm medium bowler.
-She has previously played for Cheshire and Berkshire.
+She has previously played for Cheshire, Berkshire and Sunrisers.

 Early life

 Coppack was born on 30 August 1994 in Chester, Cheshire.
+She grew up in Hawarden, Wales, and went to school at King's School, Chester, where she became the first female to play cricket for the school's first team.

 Domestic career

 Coppack made her county debut in 2009, for Cheshire against Essex.
 In 2010, she was her side's joint-leading wicket-taker in the Twenty20 Cup, with 4 wickets at an average of 20.50.
 The following season, she took 13 wickets in the 2011 Women's County Championship, including her maiden five-wicket haul, taking 6/28 against Somerset.
 In 2012, Coppack again had a strong season in the County Championship, with 10 wickets at an average of just 6.50.

 In 2015, Coppack made her maiden county half-century, scoring 56 in a six-wicket win over Suffolk.
 From 2017, Cheshire only competed in the Women's Twenty20 Cup, withdrawing from the Women's County Championship.
 Coppack remained one of the side's leading players, taking 10 wickets at an average of 8.20 in the 2017 tournament, and hitting her maiden T20 half-century in the 2018 tournament, as well as taking 7 wickets.

 In August 2018, Coppack played for Peru in the 2018 South American Women's Cricket Championship as a 'guest player'.
 She played all six matches for the side, scoring two half-centuries and taking 3/1 from 1 over against Brazil and 4/8 from 3.4 overs against Chile.